John C. Miller: CaliBurger

 CaliBurger is a fast-food restaurant with West Coast-styled fries, burgers, and milkshakes.
 The menu in certain locations includes vegan options with sauces and cheese, and patties by Beyond Meat.

+Miller opened the first store in China with some friends.
 The company has locations in the United States, Mexico, China, Kuwait, Malaysia, Philippines, Qatar, Saudi Arabia, Spain, Sweden, Taiwan, and United Arab Emirates.

-CaliBurger was sued by In-N-Out Burger in 2012 for selling "Animal Style" fries and serving milkshakes in palm-tree-print cups; the lawsuit was settled and CaliBurger agreed to change their menu and decor.
+CaliBurger was sued by In-N-Out Burger in 2012 for selling "Animal Style" fries and serving milkshakes in palm-tree-print cups.
+The lawsuit was settled out of court and CaliBurger agreed to change their menu and decor.

 Miller served as CaliBurger CEO for a brief period (2012 to 2014).
 CaliBurger has had two CEOs since then: Silas Adler and Jeffrey Kalt.

 Restaurant kitchen robotics

 CaliBurger uses a robotic device named "Flippy" in its restaurants for certain types of food preparation.
 An upgraded version called "Flippy Robot-on-a-Rail" or "Flippy ROAR" was announced in October 2020.
 It is being implemented in 50 CaliBurger locations.
 In 2018, a Flippy robot was installed in food concession in Dodger Stadium.
 In July 2020, White Castle began trials with a Flippy robot in one of their restaurants in Chicago.

 In 2020, Miso Robotics, a subsidiary of the CaliGroup, unveiled the next generation kitchen robot called Flippy 2.0, which is faster and more versatile than the previous model.
 Time magazine called it one of the best inventions of 2022.
 In 2022, Flippy 2.0 was installed in 100 White Castle locations and Jack in the Box began trials at a single location in San Diego.
 During the same year, Chipotle tested a tortilla chip making version named Chippy at a single location in Fountain Valley.